sngrasso/SimpleShapes/README.md

-## Hello World for P5.js
+## Simple Shapes for P5.js
 #### by Stephanie Grasso
-January 28, 2021
+February 3, 2021

 ### Overview
-simple Hello World text display
+display of simple 10+ shapes using P5.js

 ### Technical Details